shawon922/django-ecommerce/README.md

-# django-boards
+# django-ecommerce
-Django board application using django 1.11.7.
+A simple ecommerce application based on Django 2.0.1